 A strain happens when a child partially or completely tears a muscle or tendon.
 With knee strains, kids may have bruising around the knee in addition to the symptoms mentioned above for sprains.

-Tendonitis happens when a tendon gets irritated or inflamed.
+Tendonitis happens when a tendon is irritated or inflamed.
 It is often caused by overuse or poor training (such as lack of strength exercises or stretching).
 A child with tendonitis might have pain or tenderness when walking or at rest, or when bending, extending, or lifting a leg.

 Damage to the menisci is a very common sports injury, especially in sports where kids have sudden changes in speed or make side-to-side movements.
 Meniscal injuries can occur together with severe sprains, especially those involving the ACL.
 Meniscal injuries can cause tenderness, tightness, and swelling around the front of the knee, as well as locking of the knee.
 Sometimes, fluid collects around the knee (known as effusion).

 A fracture is a cracked, broken, or shattered bone.
-Children may have trouble moving the bone and are likely to have a lot of pain.
+Children may have trouble moving the bone and are likely to be in a lot of pain.
 Patellar dislocation happens when the patella is knocked off to the side of the knee joint, by twisting or some kind of impact.
-Sometimes it will go back to its normal position by itself, but it usually needs to be put back in place by a doctor.
+Sometimes it will go back to its normal position by itself, but it usually needs to be put back in place by a trained physician.
 Symptoms include swelling and pain in the front of the knee, an abnormal bulge on the side of the knee, and inability to walk on the leg with the affected knee.

 Sometimes a small piece of bone or articular cartilage softens and/or breaks off from the end of a bone, causing long-term knee pain.
 This is called osteochondritis dissecans (OCD).
 Symptoms include pain, swelling, an inability to move the joint, and stiffness, catching (“locked knee”), or popping sensations with knee movement.
 Chondromalacia patellae happens when the cartilage in the patella softens or wears away because of injury, muscle weakness, or overuse, and the patella and the thighbone may rub together.
 This causes pain and aching, especially when a person walks upstairs or hills.